The existence of the ‘honeymoon period’ has never been called into question in a more hilarious or erratic way.

 It’s a refreshing twist on the age old happily-ever-after story where two people get married and all of the problems of their past are instantly resolved.
 In this story their problems are still with them, and more revealingly, they themselves are as much of the problem as the outside influences they face.
 However, you’ll have to wipe the tears of laughter out of your eyes to see those deep life messages.
 The two leads are charismatic and don’t miss a beat comedically.
 You’ll struggle to pick out your funniest moment out of the bunch (my personal favourite is an impromptu dance number with a group of gun-wielding university students).

-By the end of it all you’ll be irreconcilably frustrated that you can’t reach into the screen and glue these two together with industrial-strength adhesive, not to keep them together, but to ensure that they’re kept as far away from unsuspecting souls as humanly possible.
+By the end of it all you’ll be irreconcilably frustrated.
+There will be an overriding urge to reach into the screen and glue these two together with industrial-strength adhesive.
+Rather than it being an attempt to keep them together, your motivation will be to ensure that they’re kept as far away from unsuspecting souls as humanly possible.